vmware/photon/assets/files/html/3.0/photon_installation/installing-the-iso-image-for-photon-os-30.md

 		</tr>
 		<tr>
 		<td><b>Photon Minimal</b></td>
-		<td>Photon Minimum is a very lightweight version of the container host runtime that is best suited for container management and hosting.
+		<td>Photon Minimum is a very lightweight version of the container host runtime that is best suited for  for devices that have limited compute and memory capabilities.
 There is sufficient packaging and functionality to allow most common operations around modifying existing containers, as well as being a highly performant and full-featured runtime.</p></td>
 		</tr>
 		<tr>
-		<td><b>Photon Full</b></td>
+		<td><b>Photon Developer</b></td>
-		<td>Photon Full includes several additional packages to enhance the authoring and packaging of containerized applications and/or system customization.
-For simply running containers, Photon Full will be overkill.
-Use Photon Full for developing and packaging the application that will be run as a container, as well as authoring the container, itself.
-For testing and validation purposes, Photon Full will include all components necessary to run containers.</td>
+		<td>Photon Developer includes several additional packages to enhance the authoring and packaging of containerized applications and/or system customization.
+Use Photon Developer for developing and packaging the application that will be run as a container, as well as authoring the container, itself.
+For testing and validation purposes, Photon Developer includes all components necessary to run containers.</td>
 		</tr>
 		<tr>
-		<td><b>Photon OSTree Server<b></td>
+		<td><b>Photon Edge<b></td>
-		<td>This installation profile will create the server instance that will host the filesystem tree and managed definitions for rpm-ostree managed hosts created with the "Photon OSTree Host" installation profile.
-Most environments should need only one Photon OSTree Server instance to manage the state of the Photon OSTree Hosts.
-Use Photon OSTree Server when you are establishing a new repository and management node for Photon OS hosts.</td>
+		<td>Photon Edge includes packages relevant to an edge gateway device.</td>
 		</tr>
 		</tbody>
 		</table>